Passiflora (Passion Vine)

 • Headaches with higher doses

 These effects usually occur with larger amounts and tend to fade as your body adjusts1.
-Some users find the relaxing properties too strong for daytime use, especially when smoking blends with higher concentrations.
-Pay attention to how your body responds.
+Many users find the relaxing properties too strong for daytime use, especially with higher concentrations in smoking blends.
+Listen to your body and adjust accordingly.

-• Don’t combine with sleep medications, anxiety drugs, or blood thinners without consulting your doctor
+• Avoid combining with sleep medications, anxiety drugs, or blood thinners without consulting your doctor

-• Can amplify the effects of alcohol or other sedating substances
+• Can intensify the effects of alcohol or other sedating substances

-• Avoid during pregnancy and breastfeeding due to limited safety research1
+• Not recommended during pregnancy or breastfeeding due to limited safety research1

 • Use caution if you have low blood pressure or heart conditions